travis-ci/docs-travis-ci-com/user/notifications.md

           - "irc.freenode.org#my-channel"
         channel_key: 'password'

+If needed, you can also enable IRC notifications to sent on pull request:

+      notifications:
+        irc:
+          channels:
+            - "irc.freenode.org#my-channel"
+          on_pull_requests: true # default: false

 ## Campfire notification

 Notifications can also be sent to Campfire chat rooms, using the following format: